 After you’ve worked on the project assigned to you, you’ll go through a range of emotions.
 To work, understand, and live around people experiencing abject poverty is not an easy task.
 You begin to question your privilege and may also feel distraught.

-Certainly, the difficulties you face is nothing compared to the difficulties people in poverty face and which is why it is important to say grounded.
+Certainly, the difficulties you face are nothing compared to the difficulties people in poverty face and which is why it is important to say grounded.
 However, it is also important to channelize how you feel about your project in something more productive.
 Be it talking about your experience and motivating others to do so, be it writing about your experience and aiming larger changes in your own individual way or be it taking more volunteering trips in order to continue gaining experiences and learnings – each bit counts.

 While we’ve attempted to give you an idea of how to receive the experiences and better equip yourself for your projects, we understand the subjectivity of different people’s experiences.
 During your journey, you’ll meet countless number of people, not just from India but from across the world with whom you’ll share the journey, understand their stories and reviews from their experiences and that’s when you’ll know that it is also important to take each day as it comes when you are in a different country, with different people, and in a different setup.